eren/eren.github.com/doc/from-bitbake-to-image/index.markdown

 {% endhighlight %}

 Congratulations!
 Your package building logic is in action!
 You can check the additional log information in *tmp/work/firstrecipe-0.0-r0/temp/*.
+Morover, the code run in each task is written to *temp* directory with name "run_TASK.PID".
+Check these files to see what is run in each task.
 Bitbake includes the logs of all tasks in temp/ directory.
 Additionally, please look at *log.task_order* file, which includes our task order defined in base.

 It is now up to you to add required code for tasks defined in base to get a functional build system (actual fetcher, patcher, extractor code etc).
 Don't